GG666/Lecture/Chapter (C_English).md

 ### Pass-by-pointer
 C allows passing a pointer to a function.
 To do so, simply declare the function parameter as a pointer type.

-Following is a simple example where we pass an unsigned long pointer to a function and change the value inside the function which reflects back in the calling function:
+Following is a simple example where we pass an unsigned long pointer to a function and change its value inside the function.

 ```C++
 #include <stdio.h>